PlasmaManiac/CTW/CTW/README.md

 ### Node(self, sym, prnt, tree, lvl):

-* 'sym' is the symbol that is traversed from the parent to reach this node.
+* `sym` is the symbol that is traversed from the parent to reach this node.

 * `prnt` is parent node to this  node (None if it is the root)